m20191201/ManjaroProAudio/README.md

    ### Thanks
    Robbert van der Helm (of yabridge fame) for pointing out typos/omissions and suggesting alternative methods.
-JamesPeters (REAPER forums) for suggesting expanding steps 3, 4 & 5.
+JamesPeters (REAPER forums) for suggesting expansion of steps 3, 4 & 5.